Bg

 This age is the perfect time to start shaping a baby's sleep habits in order to lay the foundation needed to ensure they become a great sleeper.

-Huckleberry 4 month old sleep time, nap time and bedtime schedule (sample)
+Sample 4 month old sleep schedule

 Note: Sleep needs vary by child and this chart should be viewed as an example.